 Shenzhen

-Shenzhen Jobs, formerly known as Shenzhen Party, the newly revamped Shenzhen Now features jobs in China’s Greater Bay Area but is focused on Shenzhen, China,
+Shenzhen Jobs, formerly known as Shenzhen Party, features jobs in China’s Greater Bay Area with a focus on Shenzhen.

 Originally established in 2001, this platform features the latest in Shenzhen daily news and articles about the most dynamic city in China, with updates and info spanning Futian to Shekou.